 We know that there are more pleasant things to do than getting your annual mammogram, but did you know that this 30-minute screening could mean the difference between catching cancer in its early stages, when its the most treatable, and a more challenging battle down the road?

-The mammogram is our best way to detect breast cancer, and decades of research shows that women who have regular mammograms are more likely to have breast cancer detected early, which reduces the need for more aggressive treatments like surgery and chemotherapy, and offers a greater probability of being cured, says Olga Ivanov, MD, a Florida Hospital breast surgeon.
+The mammogram is our best way to detect breast cancer, and decades of research shows that women who have regular mammograms are more likely to have breast cancer detected early, which reduces the need for more aggressive treatments like surgery and chemotherapy, and offers a greater probability of being cured, says Olga Ivanov, MD, an AdventHealth breast surgeon.

 1. A mammogram takes too long; I have no time.